 4. Avoid the last day crowd.
-Our office traditionally had many candidates filing on the last day of the filing period.
+Our office has traditionally had many candidates filing on the last day of the filing period.
 We strongly urge candidates to avoid the last day crowd.
 If candidates want to publish a candidate statement, please file early and do not wait until the last day.

-The staff at the Registration & Elections Division sincerely appreciate your understanding and cooperation in our effort to make the candidate filing process safe for everyone during these extraordinary times.
-If you have any questions or concerns, please contact our Candidate Filing Representative Michelle Yue at 650.312.5293 or myue@smcacre.org.
+The staff at the Registration & Elections Division sincerely appreciates your understanding and cooperation in our effort to make the candidate filing process safe for everyone during these extraordinary times.
+If you have any questions or concerns, please contact our office at CandidateServices@smcacre.org.